Who We Are

 Each January, NUCHR explores a distinct topic in the field of human rights while playing host to the largest student run, student attended human rights conference in the nation.
 Past topics have focused on forced migration, torture, corporate social responsibility, humanitarian aid, urban slums, food security, and art as activism.
 For more details on our past topics, refer to our Past Conferences page.

 We are an inclusive community with an open membership policy.
-We recruit new members each fall, and our interest form for the 2017-18 school year is live!
+We recruit new members each fall.
+Although this period has passed, we still welcome new members year-round.
+Reach out to us here!

 To learn more about upcoming programming, refer to our Events page.